 If a duplicate reference is encountered while adding items to a queue, the job fails with a Faulted status and displays the

 Execution error: UiPath.Core.Activities.OrchestratorHttpException: Error creating Transaction.
 Duplicate Reference. error message in the Job Details window.

 Information stored in queue items is displayed in Orchestrator, in the Transaction Details window, under Specific Data.
 Additionally, if the item failed and was retried, the history of the item is displayed in the same window.

 The Transaction Details window contains three tabs: Details, Comments, and History.
 The Details tab enables users to view the exact information added to a transaction, as well as the statuses it went through, and the number of times it was retried.

 The Comments tab enables you to view and add transaction-related comments in case you need to share information about a specific transaction with your teammates.

-All the users with view, edit, and remove access to Queues and Transactions can add, edit, or remove comments, but please keep in mind you can only make changes to your comments.
+All the users with View, Edit, and Delete permissions on Queues and Transactions can add, edit, or remove comments, respectively, however, keep in mind you can make changes to your own comments only.

 The History tab enables you to see what action was performed by who, see who the reviewer is and what the review status is.
 For more information, see Managing Transactions and Field Descriptions for Transactions.